Solar Panel Warranty Cleaning Requirements — What Manufacturers Actually Demand

 • Never use detergents containing solvents, abrasives, or acid

-• Avoid cleaning when panels are hot (thermal shock risk)
+• Avoid cleaning when panels are hot (prevents thermal shock)

 • Pressure cleaning not recommended

-LG’s performance warranty explicitly excludes degradation resulting from “inadequate cleaning or soiling damage.”
+LG’s performance warranty excludes degradation from “inadequate cleaning or soiling damage.”

 SunPower (Maxeon Series)